mia-platform/documentation/docs/fast_data/configuration/single_view_creator.md

 ### Plugin

-It is possible to add and modfify the validation in your Single View Creator configuration accessing to the _Validator_ tab of the Single View Creator attached to a Single View: it will show an editor where it will be possible to modify the validator.
+It is possible to add and modify the validation in your Single View Creator configuration accessing to the _Validator_ tab of the Single View Creator attached to a Single View: it will show an editor where it will be possible to modify the validator.
 If the function does not exist yet, a placeholder will allow you to create a new validator function that will include a function that will always return _true_, ready to be modified according to your needs.

 In any case, the function should follow this structure: